kodadot/developers/docs/incentives/incentivized-bug-reporting.md

 Thus if you do encounter an error next time, we would really love you to report back to us and we can surely **reward you for this behaviour.** For us it's really valuable feedback, because till we have client side reporting tool, **you might improve comfort of using KodaDot for you in the future and help others.** There is high probability, same error could be encountered by someone else. **Yet till, if we are not aware of some bug, we can't fix it.**

-**As soon you report it to us, sooner we can push fix to the production.
+**The sooner you report it to us, the sooner we can push the fix to the production.
 Easy as that.**

 ### Rewards

-We would like to reward you for this behaviour, that for every reported bug which is **reproducible and mitigated.**
+We would like to reward you for this behaviour, mainly for every reported bug which is **reproducible and mitigated.**
-Mitigation means bug fix is merged into `main` branch and you are incentivized to supervise pull-request during time to fix this issue.
+Mitigating means that the reported bug is fixed and merged into `main` branch and you are incentivized to supervise pull-request during time to fix this issue.

 - Current rewards, **depends on complexity of bug.**
 - Basic bug reports scales starting **from $50 up to $300.**